pweil-/hello-nginx-docker/README.md

     ^C

     # verify hello world
-    # add a host entry to /etc/hosts that points to the router
-    # 127.0.0.1 openshiftdev.local openshiftdev
-    # ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
-    # 10.0.2.15 www.example.com
-    [vagrant@openshiftdev ~]$ curl https://www.example.com --cacert hello-nginx-docker/certs/mypersonalca/certs/ca.pem
+    [vagrant@openshiftdev ~]$ curl --resolve www.example.com:443:10.0.2.15 https://www.example.com --cacert hello-nginx-docker/certs/mypersonalca/certs/ca.pem
     Hello World

 ### UC 3: Passthrough termination
 This use case assumes that you are starting with an empty OpenShift environment and demonstrates a secure, pod terminated route.
 Prior to running this use case it is assumed you have built and started OpenShift.
-This also assumes that the host entry for www.example.com still exists

     # install the router
     [vagrant@openshiftdev origin]$ hack/install-router.sh router https://10.0.2.15:8443